robtherad/BC-Mod/README.md

 | **marker_tracker** | Shows information about marker creation/deletion during the briefing.  |
 | **spectator** | F3 Spectator in addon form.  |

+For more information about specific modules go to their folders within the addon folder.
+If you want more information about a specific function within an addon, take a look at the function's file within the module's functions folder.

 ****

 ### Plans